fedecarracedo/kubesheets/README.md

 ### What does this program do?

-Kubesheets allows you to administer your Kubernetes Cluster from a Google Spreadsheet.
+Kubesheets allows you to administer your Kubernetes Cluster in the Google Kubernetes Engine (GKE) from a Google Spreadsheet.
 From simply visualizing your data to creating new replicas of your pods.

 ### Usage requirements